The real attitude towards GDPR shouldn’t be one of fear. It should be one of optimism

 According to the Direct Marketing Association, two-thirds of consumers said they would be more willing to share data after hearing about GDPR.
 Individuals know that they aren’t signing their life away and won’t be hounded by emails and messages trying to get them to come back (or worse, see their data sold to the highest bidder).

 That means a lot of people might be more likely to give iGaming a try.
-And if they do, they’ll be mostly likely to go with the companies taking consent seriously.
+And if they do, they’ll be most likely to go with the companies taking consent seriously.

 2) It’ll help you convert new customers more efficiently